-Unique Team Building Activities: 12 Best Options (2026)
+Unique Team Building Activities: 8 Best Options (2026)

-From growing mycelium sculptures to playing Japanese bamboo flutes, these 12 genuinely unusual team building activities in the Bay Area start at $79/person.
+From growing mycelium sculptures to playing Japanese bamboo flutes, these 12 unusual team building activities in the Bay Area start at $79/person.
 Browse options with real-time pricing on Events in Minutes.

 Quick Summary: San Francisco offers 12 genuinely unusual team building activities starting at $79/person, from growing mycelium sculptures to playing Japanese bamboo flutes, crafting Turkish mosaic lamps to soaking in a hot tub boat on the Bay.
 These are the kind of experiences your team will actually remember and talk about.
 Browse all options with transparent pricing on Events in Minutes.